Or download a printable registration form (for fax, mail, or e-mail).

-By registering your device in the enhanced EHS AED Registry, you can help save lives in your community.
+By registering your device, you can help save lives in your community.
 This program is designed to help improve sudden cardiac arrest survival rates by rapidly linking AEDs, AED responders, and sudden cardiac arrest patients.

-Registering your AED will allow you to always have peace of mind that your unit is in good working order and ready to use.
-You will receive e-mails indicating when to replace batteries and pads, as well as monthly reminders to check on your AED’s working condition.
+Registering your AED will help keep your unit in good working order and ready to use.
+Once you fully register***, you will receive e-mails indicating when to replace batteries and pads, as well as monthly reminders to check on your AED’s working condition.

 Benefits to this program include: